textpattern/textpattern/README.md

 ## Thank You

-Thank you to our [GitHub monthly sponsors](https://github.com/sponsors/textpattern).
+Thank you to our [GitHub sponsors](https://github.com/sponsors/textpattern).
 Your continued support is greatly appreciated!

 We are grateful to [DigitalOcean](https://www.digitalocean.com/?utm_source=opensource&utm_campaign=textpattern), [BrowserStack](https://www.browserstack.com) and [1Password](https://1password.com) for their kind considerations in supporting Textpattern CMS development by way of web hosting infrastructure (DigitalOcean), cross-browser testing platform (BrowserStack) and secure password management (1Password).
 Thank you!